karan19/mcp/README.md

 - Add CI/CD to build and push the image automatically (ECR + CDK deploy).
 - Expand the test suite to cover each MCP tool’s error handling and API quota limits.

+## CI / CD Workflow

+A GitHub Actions workflow (`.github/workflows/deploy.yml`) builds the MCP server, compiles the CDK app, and runs `cdk deploy` against the target environment whenever changes land on `main` or when triggered manually.
+Configure the following repository secrets before enabling the workflow:

+- `AWS_DEPLOY_ROLE_ARN` – IAM role ARN that the workflow should assume for deployments.
+The role must have permissions to perform CDK asset uploads and stack updates.
+- `SERPAPI_SECRET_NAME` – Name of the AWS Secrets Manager secret that stores the SerpAPI key expected by the stack.

+The workflow uses Node.js 20, caches npm installs, and deploys the `NexusNoteMcpStack` stack by default.
+Adjust the `STACK_NAME` or `AWS_REGION` env vars in the workflow file if your environment differs.

 ## TODO

-- [ ] Automate MCP image builds and CDK deploys through CI so the service stays in sync with NexusNote releases.
+- [x] Automate MCP image builds and CDK deploys through CI so the service stays in sync with NexusNote releases.
 - [ ] Tighten network access when exposing beyond internal integrations (e.g., restrict the ALB security group or front with a private link).